All 13 Bleach Arcs in Order (Including Recaps)

 Episodes: 144-167 / 190-205

-Here the increase in powers of the Ryoka and the feelings of the young woman will be shown, as well as intense fights with the last 6 Esoada.
-New allies and enemies will appear, as well as the presentation of more Arrancars and the Espada.
+Here the increase in powers of the Ryoka and the feelings of the young woman will be shown, as well as intense fights with the last 6 Espada.
+New allies and enemies will appear, and more Arrancars and the Espada will be presented.
 This arc is divided into two parts, before and after Ichigo’s final confrontation against Grimmjow.

 6. The New Captain Shūsuke Amagai Arc*